Multi-Denominational Representatives Invited to Roman Catholic Church's Exorcism School in Response to Increasing Cases of 'Demonic Possession'

 Catholic church officials claim that the Internet has helped disseminate spiritual corruption to young people everywhere, and although the number of exorcists employed has increased in recent years there still aren't enough to handle the growing epidemic.

 "We are called to fight against the Devil with all our might and determination," said keynote speaker and Catholic priest Jose Enrique Oyarzun to the assembled aspiring exorcists in Rome.

 Pope Francis himself has made numerous calls to action against the machinations of Satan on Earth.

 "He is evil, he's not like mist.
 He's not a diffuse thing, he is a person.
 I'm convinced that one must never converse with Satan—if you do that, you'll be lost," he recently told a Catholic news service.

-The Church has long struggled with demonic possession in the face of modern medical diagnoses of mental illness, and distanced itself from the practice for many years; it wasn’t until 2014 that the ritual of exorcism was recognized under Canon Law.
+The Church has long struggled with demonic possession in the face of modern medical diagnoses of mental illness, and distanced itself from the practice for many years; it wasn’t until 2014 that the International Association of Exorcists was recognized under Canon Law.